 Rain frequently occurs, even during summers, and is often accompanied by thunderstorms.

 And that is it.
-These were the 10 most humid cities in the US.
 I hope you found this article to be very insightful.